-BN: American (Panax quinquefolius) AKA 花旗参 , 西洋参, Korean (Panax ginseng) AKA 人参, Radix Ginseng
+The only two ginseng that contains ginsenocide are: 1) American ginseng (Panax quinquefolius) AKA 花旗参 , 西洋参 2) Korean ginseng (Panax ginseng) AKA 人参, Radix Ginseng

-Cost ranges from $175 to $3330 per 8 ounces depending on age and grade.
-The most expensive I've seen is for 30-50 year old ginseng.
+Cost ranges from $75 to $3330 per 8 ounces depending on age, size, and grade.
+The most expensive found online is between 30-50 year old ginseng.
 Marathon County, Wisconsin claims to produce 95% of the American ginseng.
-Wild ginseng has a mythical quality that can fetch high prices - The $250K Ginseng.
+Wild ginseng has a mythical quality that can fetch prices great than gold- The $250K Ginseng.
 The $400K ginseng.
-The $588K ginseng.
-Old ginseng roots are often auctioned individually - here is one for $23K USD at liveautioneers.com

 Vitamins A, E, and B12, sodium, patassium, riboflavin, niacin, sulfur, calcium, iron, manganese, thiamin, tin, phosphorous, and magnesium.

 TCM on American, TCM on Korean, Hormonal balance and support, chronic fatigue from fibromyalgia (Korean), stress reducer, menopause, immune functions and infection resistance, liver functions, lower blood sugar, diabetes.
 Promotes hair growth.
 Fortifies against cold and flu by boosting immune system.
 Chronic Obstructive Pulmonary Disease (COPD).